 a.
 Denied appeal: student is ineligible for further federal student aid

 b.
-Approved appeal: student regains eligibility as of the semester the appeal is approved
+Approved appeal: student regains eligibility as of the semester the appeal was

 c.
 Probation status: the appeal is approved on the condition that the student: